adlnet/xAPI-Spec/xAPI.md

 An anonymous group...

 * MAY be used to describe a cluster of people where there is no ready identifier for this cluster, e.g. an ad hoc team;
-* MUST include a 'member' property listing constituent Agents or identified groups;
+* MUST include a 'member' property listing constituent Agents;
-* MUST NOT contain Anonymous Group objects in the 'member' property.
+* MUST NOT contain Group objects in the 'member' property.
 * MUST NOT include any inverse functional identifiers

 The table below lists all properties of an anonymous Group.